pooyamirzapour/Mancala/solution.md

 [SseEmitter]https://www.baeldung.com/spring-mvc-sse-streams

 ## Implementation
-The move rules of the game have been implemented in ***MoveRuleServiceImpl*** class in different methods, and in the ***SingleKalahServiceImpl*** and ***MultiKalahServiceImpl*** classes these methods and rules have been orchestrated.
+The move rules of the game have been implemented in ***MoveRuleServiceImpl*** class with different methods, and in the ***SingleKalahServiceImpl*** and ***MultiKalahServiceImpl*** classes these methods and rules have been orchestrated.
 If you wish change one of rules or some, you can define your implementation of ***MoveRuleService*** and with the help of ***@Qualifier*** use your own rules.(That is the ***Open Close Principle of SOLID***)